ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Some media types registered prior to 1996 with unfaceted subtype names, would, if registered under the guidelines in this document, be given a faceted name and placed into either the vendor or personal trees.
 Reregistration of those types to reflect the appropriate trees is encouraged but not required.
 Ownership and change control principles outlined in this document apply to those types as if they had been registered in those trees.

 There may also be cases where a media type with an unfaceted subtype name has been widely deployed without being registered.
-In these cases, the community format registration process ({{community}}) ought be considered.
+In these cases, the community format registration process ({{community}}) ought to be considered.